Postpartum depression, also called ‘postpartum blues’, usually occurs 3 – 4 days

 - Sudden let down of the excitement felt during pregnancy and labor.

 - Fears of not being able to care for the baby.
+Lack of a support network can also push a woman into depression.

 Signs and Symptoms of Postpartum Depression